Dryer Won't Start? All the Easy Fixes You Need to Know

-The dryer door has a switch that determines whether the door is closed and ready for the dry cycle to begin.
-If the door switch senses that the dryer door is open, it will be unable to start.
-If the dryer reads that the door is open when it is tightly shut, you need to replace the door switch.
+The dryer door includes a switch that determines whether the door is closed and ready for the cycle to begin.
+If the switch senses that the dryer door is open, it will not start.
+If the dryer indicates that the door is open when it’s tightly shut, you’ll need to replace the door switch.

 shop all door switches

 Learn more about replacing a dryer door switch from Sears PartsDirect.

 Some dryers have controls that are mechanical instead of electronic.
 If you have such a dryer, the push-to-start button begins the cycle by initiating a voltage path through the drive motor.
 If this switch is damaged or defective, it may not complete the voltage path, and the dryer may not begin.
 In this case, replace the push-to-start switch.